MarkPearlCoZa/Blog_General/_posts/2016-10-01-The-Technical-Debt-Trap.md

 > I just can't abide by that, I've seen the pain that quick and dirty causes - Doc Norton

 #### Technical Debt Quadrants

+Martin Fowler continued to explore the metaphor of Technical Debt, however it wasn't the same thing Ward Cunningham originally meant.

 Issues with the original Fowler quandarant include: